I have a ______ piercing, how do I know what size I need?

 Prolonged pressure or physical irritation exerted on the piercing may push the granulation tissue out of the piercing where it continues to form.
 Removing the source of the irritation and keeping the piercing dry will often allow the piercing to heal.

 Because the granulation tissue is very delicate, it can sometimes be removed by wiping with a cotton swab or gauze sponge.
 Excess tissue may also be excised.
-Leave that to your doc if it comes to that.
+Leave that to your trusted medical professional if it comes to that.

-Hot compresses help out a lot.
+Hot compressing goes a long way.
 Do not let this problem go on for a long period of time.
-If left untreated, the bump may become permanent and you will have to have it medically removed.
+Like any ailment, hyper granulation can be treated and even go away with the proper TLC know-how.
+If left untreated however, the bump may become permanent and you will have to have it medically removed.

 The best way to get these things to disappear is to hot soak them in 1/4 tsp of sea salt to 1 cup of water.
-If you notice that this dries out your piercing too much, you will want to cut down on the salt.
+If you notice that this dries out your piercing too much, you will want to cut down on the salt or simply use distilled water.

 If you live out of town, go to the Association of Professional Piercers web site and look up a shop in your area if you want to have a known reputable piercer take a look at it.
 But like I said, it is pretty common for cartilage piercings to form keloids.